Small Pantry Makeover DIY (with Before + After)

 What is the best way to organize a small pantry?

 When you’re working with limited space, it’s important to figure out what storage systems would work best for your own small pantry makeover.
+Take inventory of your current pantry items and write a list of items you’d like to store in your pantry.
+Maybe you also need somewhere to store paper products or garbage bags?!

 small pantry design ideas

-We knew we needed extra space to store our small appliances so the lower shelves were carefully planned to fit those!
+We knew we needed extra space to store our small appliances so the lower shelves were carefully planned to accommodate those!
+In the end, I did rearrange things just a bit until I found the pantry system that worked best!

 small pantry shelving ideas